yvssaratchandra/canonical-assignment/README.md

 ## Running Local Server

+- node version used: v20.5.1
+- npm version used: v9.8.0
+- run `npm ci` to install dependencies
-In the root of the repository, run
+- To start server, in the root of the repository, run `npm start`
-`npm start`